zzhangjii/learning-library/workshops/monolithic-to-microservice/lab-guides/LabGuide200.md

 - Click **Create**

-  After a few minutes you should see a running instance with a Public IP Address. _Copy the Public IP Address, we will be using this in the next step._
+  After a few minutes you should see a running instance with a Public IP Address. _**Copy the Public IP Address** and save it off into a text editor, we will be using this IP in the next step._

    ![](images/200/30.PNG)